et-codes/songvote/README.md

   - Password encryption

 For each store method added:
-- unit tests need to be written
+- write unit tests in store_test.go
-- integration tests need to be written
-- it needs to be updated in the SQLiteStore and StubStore
+- update SQLiteStore to get it to pass
+- write unit tests in server_test.go
-- the SongVoteStore interface needs to be updated
+- update SongVoteStore interface, StubStore, and server.go to get it to pass
-- routing to the handler needs to be added to NewServer
-- helper method called by the handler
+- write integration tests in server_integration_test.go
-- helper method added to the Server
+- get them to pass